pchat-imm/quectel_rm510q_gl/README.md

     - to ping
     - to iperf (on 4G to UNAI)
 - quectel on rpi w/ sysmocom sim connect to srsRAN4G
+    - ping
+    - connect to web server, run speedtest

 ## 0. setup Antenna
 - connect to ANT0 and ANT1 (see more on hardware design)
+- in case want to enhance recieve signal quality, connect ANT2 and ANT3

 ## 1. setup data connection
 ### 1.1. setting up a data connection over QMI interface using libqmi <a name = "setupqmi"></a>